 How to Get There

-• By Train: Bruges has excellent train connections from major cities like Brussels, Ghent, and Antwerp.
+- By Train: Bruges is well-connected by train to major cities like Brussels, Ghent, and Antwerp.
 The train station is about a 20-minute walk from The Markt.

-• By Car: If you’re driving, Bruges is easily accessible via the E40 motorway.
-However, be mindful of parking restrictions in the city center.
+- By Car: Accessible via the E40 motorway, but be aware of parking restrictions in the city center.

-• By Bus: Several bus lines connect Bruges to surrounding towns and cities, making it easy to reach The Markt without a car.
+- By Bus: Several bus lines connect Bruges to nearby towns, making it easy to reach The Markt without a car.

 Local Transportation

-• Bicycles: Renting a bike is a popular option for exploring the city at your own pace.
-There are numerous rental shops near The Markt.
+- Bicycles: Rent a bike to see the city at your own pace, with many rental shops near The Markt.

-• Public Transport: Bruges has a reliable bus system that can take you to nearby towns or attractions outside the city center.
+- Public Transport: Bruges has a reliable bus system for reaching attractions outside the city center.

 Things to Do in The Markt